-Often street names are quite creative and can tell you a story of their original inhabitants.
-You'll find streets named after everything from birds to trees, people’s loved ones and the names of geographical landmarks.
+Street names are often quite creative, telling you a story of their original inhabitants.
+You'll find streets named after everything from birds to gemstones, people’s loved ones, and the names of geographical landmarks.

-What is more consistent is the categories of streets.
-This is not something most people give much thought to, but there is actually some reasoning behind street classification, and it matters a great deal to city planners and map makers.
+What is more consistent are the categories they fall into.
+There is some rhyme and reason behind street classification, and it matters a great deal to city planners and map makers.
 Learn the difference between a street and an avenue, and it just might help you find your next appointment.

-In theory, a road is something that connects two distant points.
+By definition, a road is a track that connects two distant points.
 Simple enough.
-They are supposed to be the link between towns and cities.
+Roads are supposed to be the link between towns and cities.
 This rule isn’t too strictly followed — cities are often connected by interstates and contain roads within them.
 If the strip of pavement doesn't fall into one of the other classifications, just call it a road and you'll be OK.

-However, sticking with the guidelines, streets are supposed to be roads within cities and towns, with buildings on each side.
-They are supported with sidewalks and often are main congregating areas for people — such as Main Street or the High Street.
+Sticking with the guidelines, streets are supposed to be roads within cities and towns, with buildings lining the way.
+They are supported with sidewalks and are often main business areas — such as Main Street or the High Street.

 Avenues are distinct from streets because of the direction they run.
-Technically speaking, they are supposed to be perpendicular to the streets.
+Technically, they are supposed to be perpendicular to the streets.
 They can be meeting spots, like streets, or be more residential areas with shrubbery and landscaping.

 Boulevards are wide streets, often with a median.
-Famous examples are Sunset and Hollywood Boulevard in LA.
-These are major areas with lots of space and traffic and are lined with bars, restaurants, stores and famous landmarks, or they can be more parklike with greenery lining the boulevard.
+Famous examples are Sunset and Hollywood Boulevards in Los Angeles.
+Boulevards are major areas with lots of space and traffic, but they can be commercial with bars, restaurants, stores, and famous landmarks, or they can be more parklike with greenery lining the boulevard.

-Highways, freeways and expressways are all large roads that are designed for long-distance, high-speed traffic.
-The differences between them aren’t exactly clear, but certain regions have preferences.
+Highways, freeways, and expressways are long, multilane roads designed for long-distance, high-speed traffic.
+The differences between them aren’t exactly clear, but certain geographical regions have preferences.